 David Werner: Whizz Kid – US – CD-R [2020]

-- Another Wild Guitar
+1. Another Wild Guitar

-- Whizz Kid
+2. Whizz Kid

-- The Lady In Waiting
+3. The Lady In Waiting

-- The Ballad Of Trixie Silver
+4. The Ballad Of Trixie Silver

-- It’s A Little Bit Sad
+5. It’s A Little Bit Sad

-- Love Is Tragic
+6. Love Is Tragic

-- Plan 9
+7. Plan 9

-- Counting The Ways
+8. Counting The Ways

-- The Death of Me Y
+9. The Death of Me Y

-- A Sleepless Night
+10. A Sleepless Night

 Yow.
 This one has been a long time coming.
 I’ve talked about how excited I was when I met my spouse and we threw our record collections together and I found out that there were two earlier David Werner albums I had no clue about in the Southeast!
 I once even saw a pirated CD-R for sale in a real record store.
-But the record sat in the Record Cell, mocking me until last Summer when it became imperative that I get down to actually transferring my spouse’s wax to ones and zeroes.
-The copies of “Imagination Quota” [1975], “David Werner” [1979], And “Live,” [1979] a single sided live promo album I bought in Atlanta in 2011, were great sounding copies with clicks and pops, yeah, but nothing we couldn’t attack successfully.
-The copy of “Whizz Kid,” however, was a well-loved, well-played record, and had seen far better days.
+But this record sat in the Record Cell, mocking me until last Summer when it became imperative that I get down to actually transferring my spouse’s wax to ones and zeroes.
+The copies of “Imagination Quota” [1975], “David Werner” [1979], And “Live,” [1979] a single sided live promo album I bought in Atlanta in 2011, were great sounding copies with clicks and pops, sure, but nothing we couldn’t attack successfully.
+Her old copy of “Whizz Kid,” however, was a well-loved, well-played record, and had seen far better days.
 It had surface noise that was down to wear and tear.
 Nothing I could do squat about, really.

 Both copies of the LP had wear/water stains, [like this representative sample, only worse] effectively trashing the cover

 “Whizz Kid” was certainly an apt name for the debut album of Pittsburgh’s David Werner, then a lad of 17, when he had signed to RCA Records in the early 70s.
-His first album of 1974 was an accomplished, yet tentative affair of a young man besotted with Rock enough to write songs about that very topic with nary a trace of irony.
+His first album of 1974 was an accomplished, yet tentative affair of a young man besotted enough with Rock to write songs about that very topic with nary a trace of irony.
 Pivotal to Werner’s musical career was finding the right creative foil on lead guitar with a head for arrangements.
 Mark Doyle was that man.
 By the time his RCA-signed band, Jukin Bone were a spent force, Werner’s A+R man, suggested he partner with Doyle; leading to a fruitful teaming that lasted through all three [and a half] of Werner’s albums.

+As one could tell from the platform shoes on the cover, this album slotted into the nascent Glam Rock of the day.
+One suspected that RCA was gambling that Werner might turn out to be an American counterpart of David Bowie, who was paying handsome dividends for their investment already by that time.
+Certainly in Doyle he had a sideman who was comparable to the key role that Mick Ronson had played in Bowie’s rise.
 In a move that might surprise no one, Werner found a music niche of sorts, in the American city that was the first to clasp the likes of David Bowie and Roxy Music to their collective bosom.
 Thanks to famed WMMS-FM DJ Kid Leo, it was Cleveland where teenagers grooved to David Werner’s rococo sound as if he were actually British.

 The rest of America was probably too busy in 1974 following the hi-jinx of Alice Cooper to worry too much about the ornate song stylings of a precocious teen with a hot guitarist in tow, so “Whizz Kid” was ultimately destined for the cutout bins and had slipped through the digital era almost completely unnoticed.
 You can buy the title track on a glam rock compilation on iTunes right now, but that’s the extent of it.
 Until now.